BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 Training the neural network involves setting weights and biases using training patterns at the input and expected results at the output.
 For each given pattern and expected result, an error is assessed at the output layer, and the weights and biases of the output layer are adjusted to minimize the error.
 Then, the same process is applied to the previous layer, and so on.
 This is why the process is called backward propagation—it propagates the error at the output layer back to the previous layers.

-With repeating training iterations the error gets smaller.
-The picture shows a typical decrease of the error during the training process.
+With repeated training iterations, the error typically decreases.
+However, more training doesn't always lead to better classification accuracy.
+A neural network can become overtrained—meaning it learns the training patterns too precisely, resulting in minimal error on known data but poor generalization to new inputs.
+This is not the desired outcome.
+The graph illustrates a typical error reduction trend during the training process.

 ![Error during training](training.jpg)